 Michael Rose MD

-Dr. Rose also served as Chairman of the Leadership Team for Safe Surgery South Carolina 2015, a joint South Carolina Hospital Association/Atul Gawande-Ariadne Labs/Harvard School of Public Health effort to implement the safe surgery checklist in every operating room statewide aimed at reducing surgical and procedural complications and mortality rates.
+Dr. Rose served as Chairman of the Leadership Team for Safe Surgery South Carolina 2015, a joint South Carolina Hospital Association/Atul Gawande-Ariadne Labs/Harvard School of Public Health effort to implement the safe surgery checklist in every operating room statewide, aimed at reducing surgical and procedural complications and mortality rates.
 Additionally, Dr. Rose has served as a technical expert for the initiative on improving the safety of ambulatory surgery in the United States, a joint effort of the Agency for Healthcare Research and Quality of the U.S. Department of Health and Human Services and the American Hospital Association.

 In 2013, Dr. Rose was named one of the "50 Experts Leading the Field of Patient Safety" by Becker's Hospital Review, a leading source for business and legal issues for health system leadership.
 Additionally, he received the Lewis Blackman Patient Safety Champion Healthcare Executive Award in 2012.
 The Healthcare Executive Award is given to a South Carolina hospital executive or manager whose vision, guidance, and support have played a critical role in creating better, safer hospitals.